Baptism & Dedication

 Parents wanting the blessing of God on their child (Mark 10:13-16) but believe that baptism is to be reserved for those who make a conscious choice in confession of faith.
 Grateful for the gift of a child (Psalm 127:3), the parents are accepting their responsibility of nurturing the child, filling their home with the love and grace of God and naturally seeking God’s help and wisdom.
 The emphasis in the baby dedication is on the personal pledge of parents to raise them in a way that is pleasing to God.
 This baby dedication is an indication of the parent’s desire for their child to one day make that personal commitment of faith in Jesus Christ.

-You will need to provide your name, contact information, and desired method of baptism.
+Please provide your name, contact information, desired Pastor, and desired method of baptism.
 The Pastor of your choosing can call you to schedule a time to meet with you.

 The Pastors available to perform Baptisms and Dedications are Pastor Todd (Todd@bemijdicovenant.com) and Pastor Doug (Doug@bemidjicovenant.com).